-- You are telling the truth, not making things up.
-Those whose praise we value most are also willing to critique (COACHES). - You are praising with a sincere motive to love them and help them glorify Christ-not because you want to use them for a selfish advantage. - 3.
+- You are praising with a sincere motive to love them and help them glorify Christ-not because you want to use them for a selfish advantage. - 3.
 Communicating God's faithfulness to the fallen and hurting.

 If we are committed to honestly facing ourselves and the world around us, we are going to see and experience things that threaten to overwhelm us (DEATH OF LOVED ONES; HEALTH PROBLEMS; SELF-REVELATION; DISAPPOINTMENTS; AGONIZING CONFLICT).
 How do we typically respond to these trials?
 We may withdraw, blame others, become fatalistic or cynical, or develop "Pollyanna" denial ("It's really no problem.").
 But what we need is to keep our eyes wide open to reality, and receive encouragement!

+(Gal.
+6:2) Bear one another's burdens, and thus fulfill the law of Christ.

 Gal.
-6:2 Bear one another's burdens, and thus fulfill the law of Christ.

-Gal.
 6:2 says we need to be willing to help those who are weighed down by heavy loads (baros - contrast to phortion in vs 5).
 Paul says this is a key way of fulfilling Christ's new commandment (Jn.
 13:34,35).
 We need to express empathy and sympathy (Rom.
-12:15), while we communicate the biblical perspective.
+12:15), while we communicate the biblical promises that provide hope.